RuedigerVoigt/bote/README.md

 mailer.send_mail('Test bote',  # subject
                  'It worked!'  # mail body
                  )

+# If the setting recipient is a dictionary and contains
+# an admin key:
+mailer.send_mail_to_admin('Test', 'Message for the admin')
 ```

 All parameters except `recipient` and `sender` are optional as `bote` has defaults for all others: